Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

 Under the party rules, the pre-selection committee of five electorate delegates and four party delegates has the job of short-listing five candidates.

-The party was forced to short-list another three candidates for the seat to fix the problem - Rob Thomas, Sarah Manley and Sang Cho.
+The party was forced to short-list a further three candidates for the seat to fix the problem - Rob Thomas, Sarah Manley and Sang Cho.

-A senior National party figure is accused of attempting to derail a candidate for the Auckland Central seat with a late-night call to talkback radio.
+A senior National Party figure has been accused of attempting to derail Samarakone's pitch for the Auckland Central seat with a late-night call to talkback radio.

-Nuwanthie Samarakone's campaign for the seat - which will be decided tonight - has been rocked by controversy recently.

 Newshub alleged the man, who called himself Merv on a call with Marcus Lush on Newstalk ZB last Monday, was actually party board member Roger Bridge.